 Chilliwack Fall Festivals and Events

-The 6th Annual Fraser Valley Distillery+Beer Festival is a unique event that combines lively entertainment and delicious food with the finest artisan spirits, liquors, and seasonal brew from across the region.
+This unique event combines lively entertainment and delicious food with the finest artisan spirits, liquors, and seasonal brews from across the region.

 Harrison Hot Springs September Festivals and Events